 Believe it or not, understanding regular and irregular verbs is actually relatively straightforward.

-A regular verb is a verb which follows a normal and regular pattern when conjugated.
+A regular verb is a verb that follows a normal and regular pattern when conjugated.
 An irregular verb, on the other hand, does not follow a normal or regular pattern when conjugated.

 The great thing about regular verbs is that once you have learned the correct endings, you will be able to conjugate any other regular verb.

-Shortly, we will see what this look like in practice.
+Shortly, we will see what this looks like in practice.

 If you have not come across the term ‘conjugation’ before then do not worry.
 It’s very simple.